calinux-py/Learn.PowerShell/readme.md

 ```
 Now you've narrowed the search to specify that the verb part needs to match Get, and the noun part needs to match a-noun.

+By using one or possibly two parameters, you can quickly find the cmdlet you need.

 ----------------------------

 Complete Example: